ambit/bms-support/docs/core-navigation-and-search.md

 ---
 layout: docs
-title: Finding Contacts
+title: Navigation And Search
-prev_section: filters-and-pagination
+prev_section: core-changing-your-details
-next_section: updating-contact-information
+next_section: core-filters-and-pagination
-permalink: /docs/finding-contacts/
+permalink: /docs/core-navigation-and-search/
 ---

 A contact is any business or person that is recorded in the CRM database.